KDahir247/Fabled-Engine/README.md

 <br/>
 <br/>

-# The fbx branch is where frequent development and up to date development will occur

 Going to change my development pipeline.
 I will use github for public changes, while also using jetbrain source for interal team/self project management and forward detail github.